We're an affiliate

 During this period, they will be very reliant on their mother.
 In cases of rescued kittens, you should be prepared by giving them extensive care round the clock.
 This includes feeding them every two hours and ensuring that their bedding is cozy and warm.

 During this stage, your feline baby should be able to crawl around and will have the urge to stand on its own.
 You will be able to see their teeth growing from their gums.
 The cat’s sense of smell will also get developed and even give a physical reaction whenever they smell something strong.

 By the third week, your kitten will be able to eliminate waste on their own.
 But take note that they will still need some assistance either from their mother or from you.
 Their mother will be able to stimulate their digestive system by licking around their abdomen area.
 You can also simulate this sensation by rubbing their tummy using a warm, damp piece of cloth.

 During this final week of being a newborn, a kitten should be able to walk straight and become more energetic.
 They will actively interact with their siblings and their mother.
-On this stage, you can now feed them with wet cat food for the ease of digestion.
+At this stage, you can now feed them with wet cat food for ease of digestion.

 Your kitten’s eyes should now be fully developed and can now focus on specific objects.
 They will start walking at shorter distances.
 They will have more time as well to interact with their littermate or their mother.
-For rescued kittens, you can introduce them with small cat toys for interaction.
+For rescued kittens, you can introduce them to small cat toys for interaction.

 Your kitten’s teeth will now be fully developed.
 You can now give them canned kitten food for consumption.
 Kittens at this age are recommended to receive dewormings and vaccinations.